truongbuinh/terraform-templates/08_elb_asg/README.md

 # Terraform template for AWS Elastic Load Balancer and Auto Scaling Group
 You need to check and change the vars.tf as your need.

+Elastic Load Balancing automatically distributes your incoming application traffic across multiple targets, such as EC2 instances.
+It monitors the health of registered targets and routes traffic only to the healthy targets.
+Elastic Load Balancing supports two types of load balancers: Application Load Balancers and Classic Load Balancers.

 ## Prerequisites
 - Apply 01_vpc first
 - AWS account